 As we open our data and information to the public, it is important that we do so in a way that is safe and secure.
-This is very important as we move onto mobile devices and platforms.
-Developing centralized security, privacy, and data protection measures across our digital landscape will keep your information and ours safe.
+This is important as we support mobile devices and platforms.
+Developing centralized security, privacy, and data protection measures across our digital landscape will keep your information safe.
 We will ensure consistent, sustainable policies and procedures by implementing these standard guidelines across all HHS digital platforms.

 Implementing the Digital Government Strategy is not the responsibility of one office or the IT department.
 The American public and government employees can also support this new approach to digital services.